St James House

 Make Room in your Life...For your Life!!

-St James House is a ‘third stage’, low level support, residential resource which opened in June 1999.
+St James House is a ‘third stage’ residential resource, which opened in June 1999.

 It offers supported housing for people with a history of homelessness who have experienced First Stage and Second Stage treatment for addiction and who are maintaining abstinence.
 In exceptional circumstances individuals may be accepted who have not completed primary and secondary treatment.

 The House provides support for people who are in recovery from a substance dependency.
 10 bed-sits are available with shared kitchen, dining and laundry areas.
 Residents are expected to take part in 1 group per week and to work collaboratively to acquire the support to meet their needs.
-General Counselling is provided as required and residents can be referred on for specialist counselling.
+Individual Counselling is provided as required.

-Tenancies are available for up to 24 months.
+Tenancies are available for 12 - 24 months.
 Tenancy agreements will include a clause insisting on abstinence from all mood-altering substances.
 Tenants will be expected to take individual responsibility for their own bedsit accommodation and also collective responsibility for communal areas.

 Service aim:

-The main aim is to provide good quality accommodation and support to single people who are in recovery from addiction.
+The main aim is to provide good quality accommodation, support and ongoing treatment to single people who are in recovery from addiction.

 The Objectives are: